shay90210/talkfem-app-react/README.md

 - To create a podcast API where the users can listen to episodes live from the website itself without going to Spotify or Anchor.
 - To send emails using an Email API where the emails will come straight to my personal email address.

-### Components, Libraries, and Frameworks
+### Libraries & Frameworks & API's

-- Reactstrap Components
+- Reactstrap
 - Font Awesome
 - Typeface Fonts
 - React-Router-DOM
 - SASS
 - Emailjs API

+### Components
+- Audio Player
+- Contact Form
+- Navigation Bar

 ### HomePage